konflux-ci/architecture/ADR/00xx-related-pipelines.md

 ## Consequences

 * The creation and maintenance of PRs for builds running from AppStudio components remains unchanged (an alternative design that we considered involved creating PRs on other components to maintain the references).
 This means that the effect on the user managing multiple components in an application is reduced as there are fewer PRs to maintain and keep track of.
 * The user can pin their digest references in git.
-AppStudio will automate maintaining them.
-No magical resolution of tags in the buildsystem at build time, or worse at runtime.
+AppStudio will automate their maintenance.
+The user will not have to resort to magical resolution of tags in the build system at build time, or worse at runtime, in order to pick up changes in dependent images.
 * Changes will be required to multiple AppStudio components including a large change to PaC.
 This might be too much change across the various services to support this user flow.
 * The composite pipelines generated have the potential to rebuild many container images that will always be "throw-away."
 This can result in an undesired increased cost of running builds.
 * Users may have only a few Components, or they may have many (many dozens) of Components.
 Once they get past so many component dependencies, we suspect that users will likely change from checking that all dependent images work with the new parent image to "sharing" the verification load: building the image and pushing it out for other components/dependencies to update and test within their own PRs.
 With this design, the user can achieve this by deleting their dependent repositories.
 The parent image will be built and tested as normal.
 The user can still hypothetically construct their own "dependent PR" to test a particular layered component on an unmerged parent image change.

 ## Open Questions

-* To reduce the time of inconsistency, can renovatebot create the PRs on dependent components immediately or should renovatebot always respect the configuration files?
-Does that still make sense if renovatebot is not being run on a cron basis?
+* To reduce the time of inconsistency, can Renovatebot create the PRs on dependent components immediately or should Renovatebot always respect the configuration files?
+Does that still make sense if Renovatebot is not being run on a cron basis?
 * Would there be a way for a user to be able to issue a command in a PR to enable a one-off linking of multiple components or would this type of linking need to occur via a temporary modification to the Tekton pipeline definition in the same PR?
 * Do we need to extend image signing support to all images produced in PR pipelines?
 This would primarily benefit users by reducing "false positives" in EC contract failures that would be expected to pass on normal builds.
 If so, we would need a solution to sign multiple images in a single Pipeline run (i.e. potentially keyless signing instead of Chains-based signing).